nautobot/nautobot/docs/configuration/optional-settings.md

 !!! warning
     Never enable debugging on a production system, as it can expose sensitive data to unauthenticated users and impose a substantial performance penalty.

 ---

-## DEVELOPER

-Default: False

-This parameter serves as a safeguard to prevent some potentially dangerous behavior, such as generating new database schema migrations.
-Set this to `True` **only** if you are actively developing the Nautobot code base.

----